The Grasshopper (1970 film)

-The Grasshopper is a 1970 drama film directed by Jerry Paris.
-It stars Jacqueline Bisset, Jim Brown, Joseph Cotten and Christopher Stone.
-Penny Marshall appears in a small role.
+The Grasshopper is a 1970 drama film starring Jacqueline Bisset, with Jim Brown and Joseph Cotten in featured roles.
+It was directed by former actor Jerry Paris, his fifth feature film.

 Plot

-Christine Adams, a cheerful 19-year-old from British Columbia, Canada, travels to Los Angeles to be with her fiance, who works there in a bank.
-When the relationship doesn't work out, she moves to Las Vegas.
+Christine Adams, a carefree 19-year-old from British Columbia, Canada, travels to Los Angeles to be with her fiance, who works there in a bank.
+When her car breaks down part way she hitches numerous rides, being detoured into Las Vegas by an L.A. comedian and shown the town.

+Eventually she gets to Los Angeles.
+When the relationship with the fiance doesn't work out, she moves to Las Vegas.

-She finds work as a showgirl and meets Tommy Marcott, an African-American former pro football player who holds an executive position at the casino, though in truth he is only used as a "celebrity greeter."
-They fall in love and get married, but when Tommy gives a severe beating to a wealthy casino patron who had beaten and raped Christine, they flee Vegas, discussing the possibility that the casino patron will seek revenge.
-In Los Angeles, Tommy is unable to get a good job and his and Christine's relationship suffers, and then Tommy is shot dead on a basketball court, likely the anticipated act of revenge.
+She finds work as a showgirl and meets Tommy Marcott, an African-American former pro football player who works as a "celebrity greeter" at a casino.
+They fall in love and get married.
+Christine is raped and beaten by Roosevelt Dekker, a wealthy casino patron.

+Tommy beats Dekker bloody in a golf course bunker and the pair flees as Dekker promises revenge.

+In Los Angeles, Tommy rejects any job offer connected to his life as a pro athlete and the couple's relationship spirals down.
+Moments after accepting a job from an old teammate, Tommy is shot dead on a basketball court by Dekker’s legman.

-After the funeral, Christine has a bad reaction to illicit drugs she consumes in her grief.
+After the funeral, Christine OD's on street drugs taken in her grief.
 She returns to Las Vegas and finds work as a V.I.P. "party girl".
-In that capacity she meets and is persuaded by wealthy client Richard Morgan to return to Los Angeles and be his mistress.
+She meets and is persuaded by wealthy client Richard Morgan to return to Los Angeles as his mistress.

-Christine is fond of Richard but she gets bored in her new life, so she becomes romantically involved with Jay Rigney, who she had previously known platonically.
+Christine is fond of Richard but she gets bored in her new life, drifting into a romantic involvement with Jay Rigney, whom she had previously known platonically.
 She convinces Jay that she can get enough money that they can buy a ranch together.
 However that plan is doomed when Richard asks Christine to marry him, wanting her to spend all her time with him.

 Jay persuades Christine that the only way they can keep the dream of getting a ranch alive is if she becomes a prostitute and he works as her pimp.
-She ends her relationship with Richard and for a while things go as they planned.
+She ends her relationship with Richard and for a while things go as planned.
 However one night she returns to the apartment she shares with Jay to discover he has left her and taken all of their money.

 Christine goes to the airport where Richard’s private plane is kept and, by promising “some fun” and sharing a marijuana joint, induces airfield employee Elroy, who she had previously flirted with, to take her up in a skywriting plane.
-Still sharing the joint, Christine has Elroy write "FUCK IT" across the sky, to the amusement or consternation of those below.
+Still sharing the joint, Christine, by then twenty-two, has Elroy write "FUCK IT" across the sky, to the amusement or consternation of those below.
 The police take away Christine and Elroy when they land.
-While being arrested Christine is asked her age, to which she replies, “twenty-two”.